kddnewton/kddnewton.github.io/_posts/2022-12-13-advent-of-yarv-part-13.md

 When the cache is first compiled, it is registered with the virtual machine for every symbol in the array.
 The VM contains a cache-busting mechanism where any time something changes in the VM that corresponds to a constant, it invalidates any cache that contains a segment corresponding to that name.
 For example, if you were to run `Foo = 1`, then any inline cache used by a `opt_getconstant_path` instruction that had `:Foo` in its list would be invalidated.

 The instruction performs the same lookup (actually using the same path through the code) as `getconstant`.
+As its name suggests, this only works for absolute constant paths (`::Foo`) or paths relative to the current nesting (`Foo`); it will not be used for paths relative to a variable (`foo::Bar`).
+Since each part is known at compilation time, the constant base does not need to be on the stack as would be the case for `getconstant`.
 Once the final value has been found, it is pushed onto the stack.
 For example, in `Foo::Bar::Baz` disassembly:

 ```
 == disasm: #<ISeq:<main>@-e:1 (1,0)-(1,13)> (catch: false)